QuoteVote/quotevote-monorepo/docs/user-manual.md

 📸 *Screenshot idea:* Show the settings page with theme toggle and accessibility options.
 _Alt-text:_ “Settings page showing theme switch, notifications, and accessibility options.”

+## FAQ / Troubleshooting ##

+Sometimes things don’t go as expected.
+Here are quick tips to help new users troubleshoot common issues.

+**Common Questions:**

+1. **Password Reset**
+   - Click **Forgot Password** on the login page.
+   - Follow the email instructions to reset your password.

+2. **Inviting Friends**
+   - Go to a post or quote you want to share.
+   - Click **Share** and copy the link or send it via email.

+3. **Email Delivery Issues**
+   - Check your spam folder.
+   - Make sure your email is verified in Settings.

+4. **Mobile Quirks**
+   - If buttons don’t respond, refresh your browser or restart the app.
+   - For small screens, scroll horizontally to see full content or reactions.

+**Tips:**
+- Most issues can be solved by refreshing the page or checking Settings.
+- Reach out to support only if the problem persists.

+📸 *Screenshot idea:* Show login page with “Forgot Password” link and share menu.
+_Alt-text:_ “Login page showing password reset link and sharing options.”